togglebyte/anathema-guide/src/introduction.md

 Anathema does not excel when it comes to building dynamic layouts such as splitting buffers for your next Vim clone.

+## Editor support for AML

+There is currently only basic syntax highlighting for vim: https://github.com/togglebyte/aml.vim

 ## Alternatives
 * [dioxus-tui](https://crates.io/crates/dioxus-tui)